Angel-Shah/PongGame/README.md

 - Increased speed of ball over time with a max limit to keep game playable in the event of a long game
 - Display of winner when a player reaches 11 points

+NOTE: For best experience, use application in fullscreen mode

 # **To run Pong Game on Windows OS:**
 1. Download the repository Zip file